JoshWright90/pdfWaterMarker/README.md

 ![screenshot1](/images/screenshot1.jpg?raw=true)

-Requires the Watermark file to be created manually (example inside \watermark).
+Requires the Watermark file to be created manually (example inside /watermark).

-Outputs files based on their location and appends *_WM.pdf*
+Outputs files based on their location and appends **_WM.pdf**

 ### Requires:
 * py2PDF